Everything about the Final Rule and CITI Program

 CITI Program's Plan

-We have created resources, are developing a new course, and plan to update all of our content by the Final Rule’s compliance and effective date.
+We have developed a new course, resources, and plan to update all of our content by the Final Rule’s compliance and effective date.

 Final Rule Resources